smogon/pokemon-showdown/protocol-doc.md

 `|updateuser|USERNAME|NAMED|AVATAR`

 > Your name or avatar was successfully changed.
-Your username is now `NAME`.
+Your username is now `USERNAME`.
 > `NAMED` will be `0` if you are a guest or `1` otherwise.
 And your avatar is
 > now `AVATAR`.